bannon-prft/fake-server/README.md

 To use and expose to the public, configure your router to allow port-forwarding and a static ip address for the computer to be used as a server.

+Change the `HOSTNAME` and `PORT` to that supplied from the router config

 Then use
 ```bash
 npm install -g localtunnel